Images Index> 18th & 19th Century Images> This page

 Before 1840

-A high quality stereoview taken by the Matlock Bath's first resident photographer, John Clarke, who lived on South Parade.
-He must have been standing outside the entrance to the Royal Hotel to take his pictures, possibly whilst the hotel was being built.
+Two high quality stereoviews taken by the first two photographers in the Matlocks.
+John Latham lived, for most of the time he was in the district, on Tagg Hill.
+Matlock Bath's first resident photographer, John Clarke, lived on South Parade.
+Both men must have been standing above Fish Pond Hill, outside the entrance to the Old Bath/Royal Hotel, to take their pictures.

-His studio was on the right of South Parade, past the Buxton's Royal Museum.
-The Museum is the building with a display in the side window.
-Next to it, towards the camera, are the former Fishpond Stables although they are mostly hidden by the large horse chestnut tree.
-A low stone wall borders the fish pond.
 At the bottom of the hill immediately below the camera is a man with a horse and cart which is stacked with wicker baskets, possibly selling vegetables.
 There appears to be a customer standing next to him.
 The Fishpond Hotel was on his left and several carriages are standing in the hotel's forecourt.
-There is a pony and trap is a little further along the road.
+There is a pony and trap a little further along the road.

 On the hillside above are several large villas, including Guilderoy, Masson Cottage and Belle Vue with the Lower Towers at the junction of Masson and Holme Roads.
 Higher up is the Upper Towers with the Victoria Tower on top of the hill.